swiftlang/swift-evolution/NNNN-type-self-omission.md

 ## Motivation

-`.self` is unnecessary and can clutter a clean API.
+Inconsistencies in the requirement of `.self` are confusing to developers.
+Additionally, the `.self` requirement is unnecessary given Swift's robust type safety and can clutter a clean API.

 Take the following example of a web framework built in Swift.

 ### Desired Code